dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 #### Finding relevant disassembly lines

 We are not interested in all lines in the disassembly.
-The disassembler stray comments, recovery and our padding introduce lines we need to ignore.
+The disassembler stray comments, recovery, and our padding introduce lines we need to ignore.

 We filter out and ignore non-disassembly lines using a `Regex` for a disassembly line.